joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 1. What's the focus of the question? (intent)
 2. What's the most simple way I can explain this that completely addresses the intent of the question.
+# OOP

+- bundling behavior with data

+- objects are sending and receiving messages; implementation shouldn't be that visible to our objects (explicit, hardcoded implementation: assigment of variable)
+- single responsibility for our methods (does print something or does return a meaningful value)
+- strive to use inheritance and collaborator objects intelligently; meaningful connections

+## benefits
+- allows us to create containers for data; helps address issues of growing complexity by granting more fine-tuned control over where behavior and data is accessible;
+- DRY code
 # abstraction
-- In general, abstraction allows us to separate implementation from interface; complex aspects of implementation are hidden away and what we are left with is interface, or the ability to send messages and use class structures and objects.
+- enables a separation of implementation and interface; complex aspects of implementation are hidden away and what we are left with is clean, easy-to-digest interface clients of a class use
-- the whole ability to model real-world concepts or ideas is the backbone of OOP design and this is all because of abstraction
+- the whole ability to model real-world concepts or ideas is the backbone of OOP design and this is all because of abstraction (cars are complicated systems; yet easy to point at and use)
 - the main benefits are the ability to write cleaner, more organized, less dependant code that's easier to maintain and think about at a higher level.

 # classes and objects
 ### class
-- used to specify the form of an object; combining data representation and methods for accessing and modifying that data wrapped into one.
+- used to specify the form (mold) of an object; combining data representation and methods for accessing and modifying that data all wrapped into one.

-- classes provide an outline of the form that an object of that class can take

-- where we define an object’s attributes and behaviors -> instance_variables and instance_methods
+- where we define an object’s attributes and behaviors -> instance_variables and instance_methods as well as class methods and class variables
 - can 'act' via class methods (which are inherited by all subclasses)
 - Classes are used as blueprints for objects; they're where we define an object's behaviors and attributes.
 - Ruby defines the attributes (attr getters/setters) and behaviors of its objects in classes.
 - We also define class methods inside of classes and can instantiate objects from classes via the `::new` class method.
-Classes can inherit the behavior of superclasses;
 ### object
 - instance of a class; has a unique state and id

-- instance variables track information related to the object (instance variables are scoped at the object-level)
+- instance variables track information related to the object (instance variables are scoped at the object-level), each instance of a class has its own unique copy of the specified i-vars

 - the sum of which comprises its state, ‘acts’ via instance methods
 ### benefits of classes and objects
-- open up a new world of possibilities; encapsulation, polymorphic behavior, inheritance, working at a greater level of abstraction, and all the benefits of OO re: data privacy/hiding and access control
+- encapsulation, polymorphic behavior, inheritance, working at a greater level of abstraction, and all the benefits of OO re: data privacy/hiding and access control

 - using objects allows us to think at a higher level of abstraction; users of a class don’t have to know all the implementation details, they just access the public interface of the class.
 This has the benefit of preventing unintentional manipulation of data or invoking methods erroneously. → encapsulation of behavior (access control)
 - classes allow us to model naturally hierarchical domains, group methods we want available to certain objects, implement polymorphic behavior via (class) inheritance and duck typing, and encapsulate behaviors
 - objects encapsulate their own state, therefore we can expose state info if we have access to instance methods since instance variables are scoped at the object level and thus are accessible to instance methods of the object in question

 ### implementation
-- classes encapsulate common behaviors; objects encapsulate state information
+- classes store and encapsulate common behaviors; objects encapsulate state information

 - the only way to access an object’s internal state is thru exposing some behavior available to the instance
 ```ruby
 class Runner